 Similar to other new-generation smart contract platforms, Solana aims to solve scalability issues.
 Indeed, Solana has managed to achieve record-high 65,000 transactions per second.
-The key enabler of such a high throughput is the Proof of History (PoH) consensus mechanism.
+The main reason for such a high throughput is that Solana uses an innovative combination of Proof of History (PoH) and Proof of Stake (PoS) consensus mechanisms.
 In other words, instead of transactions being grouped together in blocks, every transaction resides inside its own block and becomes an input for the next transaction.

 This way, it’s possible to identify which transactions were the first or last within a particular block.
 Moreover, with Solana’s innovative technologies like Sealevel, smart contracts can be processed in parallel.
 This makes Solana one of the fastest platforms on the market, making it attractive for Dapps that require instant outputs.

 Given its unprecedented scalability and transaction speed, Solana would be a perfect choice for a massive decentralized exchange or any other project that needs consistent performance regardless of the network load.